-To be considered an excused medical absence, the student must bring a written note from a parent or doctor.
-Any parent note may need to be authenticated by the Principal, at his sole discretion, through a note or phone call from the doctor, or it will become an unexcused absence.
+To be considered an excused absence, the student must bring a written note from a parent or doctor.
+Any parent note may need to be authenticated by the Principal or Dean of Student, at his sole discretion, through a note or phone call from the doctor, or it will become an unexcused absence.
 The note should clearly state that the student requires special consideration in complying with the standard attendance policy.